ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 Users who want the functionality of `atomic_ref`'s four-parameter overloads should just use `atomic_ref`.

-## Why this does not add a sharp edge
+## Why this improves safety

-In LEWG's review of R3 on 2026-08-04, one reviewer brought up a concern that our bound atomic reference types introduce a "sharp edge," because they expose users to memory orders other than sequential consistency.
+In LEWG's review of R3 on 2026-08-04, one reviewer brought up a concern that our bound atomic reference types introduce a "sharp edge" that reduces safety, because they expose users to memory orders other than sequential consistency.
 If users of `atomic` and `atomic_ref` want a nondefault memory order, they must ask for it explicitly on every atomic operation.
 Users of `atomic_ref_relaxed` and `atomic_ref_acq_rel` would get relaxed resp. acquire-release order on every atomic operation, but the only time they would spell out the memory order would be in the class name.
+The reviewer perceives this as less safe.

 We disagree with the reviewer for the following reasons.